ibm-cloud-docs/cloud-databases/k8-tutorial.md

     **Note**: save the name of the secret that was generated when you bound `your_database_name` to your Kubernetes service.

-12. If you haven't already, clone the app in one of the available languages to your local environment from your terminal using the following command:
+12. If you haven't already, clone the app in one of the available languages to your local environment from your terminal by using the following command

       ```shell
       git clone -b <language> git@github.com:IBM-Cloud/clouddatabases-helloworld-kubernetes-examples.git
       ```

 13. `cd` into this newly created directory, and `cd` into the database folder.
 The code for connecting to the service, and reading from and updating the database can be found in `server.js`.
 See [Code Structure](#code-structure) and the code comments for information on the app's functions.
-There's also a `public` directory, which contains the html, style sheets and JavaScript for the web app.
-But, to get the application working, we'll first need to push the Docker image of this application to our IBM Cloud Container Registry.
+There's also a `public` directory, which contains the html, style sheets, and JavaScript for the web app.
+But, to get the application to work, we first need to push the Docker image of this application to our IBM Cloud Container Registry.

 14. Build and push the application's Docker image to your IBM Cloud Container Registry.
 Give the container a name.